iterate-ch/docs/protocols/s3/idrive_cloud.md

 ### OpenStack Swift

-- {download}`Download<https://github.com/iterate-ch/cyberduck/raw/master/profiles/Openstack%20Swift%20(Keystone%203).cyberduckprofile>` the *OpenStack Swift (Keystone 3) profile* for preconfigured settings for authentication.
+- {download}`Download<https://github.com/iterate-ch/cyberduck/raw/master/profiles/Openstack%20Swift%20(Keystone%203).cyberduckprofile>` the *OpenStack Swift (Keystone 3) profile* or install it through the *Profiles* tab of the preferences for preconfigured settings for authentication.

 Enter the following authentication credentials to the bookmark: